Stepping into a greater devotion to praying together

 Whilst praying on our own is important (Luke 5:16, Matthew 6:5-8), praying together is essential.
 Jesus didn’t just pray alone, he also prayed with his disciples (which is how they learned how to pray - Luke 11:1) and the early church followed suit (Acts 1:14).
 The majority of the times prayer is mentioned in the book of Acts, it is the church praying together (1:11, 42; 4:24, 12:5,12; 13:3; 16:16, 25; 20:36).
 Prayer was clearly something they were devoted to (Acts 2:42) and praying with others was a major way this devotion was expressed.
 Not to mention that the Lord’s prayer is clearly a community prayer ‘Our Father… give us… forgive us… lead us’ (Matthew 6:9-13).
 It is a truly powerful thing when we come together in prayer, aligning with God's will in our asking and agreeing together in the name of Jesus.
 Hence Paul encourages the church in Colossae to have a whole-hearted commitment to prayer (Colossians 4:2), and we want to be the same.

 As we continue to encourage praying in LIFE Groups, team meetings and Sunday gatherings we want to increase our opportunities to pray together for all God is calling us to.
 Here are three ways you can pray with King's family.

 These are location specific and take place on Saturday mornings; these will focus on praying for the location we are part of.

-- City Centre - First and third Saturday 8-9am at the King's Centre.
+City Centre - Second and fourth Saturday 8-9am at the King's Centre.

 2. All sites together - Time for Refreshing